 You stand to save the most money on your theme park vacation long before you pack your bags.
 Big-ticket necessities like park admission and lodging will hit your wallet the hardest.
 Before you make reservations, follow these tips.

 Consider smaller theme parks.
 Unless you’ve got your heart set on one of the big parks, it’s worth looking into smaller theme parks and resorts.
 While the big parks will set you back more than $100 per person, per day, for a ticket, many smaller parks offer tickets for under $50 per person.
 There are cool theme parks all over America, so be sure to do your research before choosing one.
 Purchase your tickets with AAA and save.

 Visit during the offseason.
-The Christmas holidays (for Florida and Southern California) and the summer months are by far the busiest seasons for most theme parks.
+The Christmas holidays and the summer months are by far the busiest seasons for most theme parks.
 Late fall and early spring are often great times to score deals to your favorite park.
 You’ll also pay less for lodging during the offseason.
-Click here for the best time of year to go to Disney World.

 Follow your favorite parks on social media.
 If you’re on Instagram, Twitter or Facebook, be sure to follow the parks you want to visit so you don’t miss out on deals and special announcements available only to followers.